 Australia’s Football Culture

-The FFA’s football curriculum has provided us with a blueprint for a national football style.
+FFA’s football curriculum has provided us with a blueprint for a national football style.
 It is was a huge step forward in order to grow as a football nation.
 Within the curriculum is a specific methodology that encapsulates how we will deliver our teaching model to coaches.
 In other words, a system of coaching which we can educate the football enthusiasts that want to contribute their passion towards the education of football.
 A coaching manual!
 This curriculum has been formulated by a specialist coaching educator who has laid down a proposed methodology.
 This methodology is what they believe will advance Australia’s football into the echelons of the great footballing nations.
-It is by all counts a positive step forward.
-However, like all good documents such as this it needs constant revision to ensure that we are in fact heading in the right direction.
+It was by all counts a positive step forward.
+However, curriculums need constant revision to ensure that we are in fact heading in the right direction.

 Coaching methodology plays a large part of that environment along with playing formats.
 Smaller games for younger kids for longer periods are the first step.
 No longer prioritising weekend games as a tool for development.
 Weekend games are a novelty most of the learning happens at training, providing the right environment where kids can make mistakes without any real emotional consequences.
 Fast-tracking them into pressured competitions exposes children into situations that most kids are too young to have to deal with.
-This does not mean that we should wrap them in cotton wool, part of the coaching process includes the educational platform where coaches are able to nurture kids through adversity in a pro-active manner that empowers kids to try again and again regardless of the circumstances.
-At the younger ages what matters most is for kids to learn to love the ball and to develop fundamental skills through freedom of expression in small sided games.
+This does not mean that we should wrap them in cotton wool, part of the coaching process includes a platform where coaches are able to nurture kids through adversity in a pro-active manner that empowers kids to try again and again regardless of the circumstances.
+At the younger ages what matters most is for kids to learn to love the ball and to develop fundamental skills through freedom of expression in small-sided games.
 When parents say that I fear my kid will want to quit because there’s no competition I find it laughable.
 Anyone who coaches understands and realises that children compete all the time.
-Whether they are playing for fun or for points is irrelevant, it is only relevant to adults whom many have forgotten what it’s like to just be a kid!
+Whether they are playing for fun or for points is irrelevant, kids love the interaction with others just as much as they love the game.
+It is only relevant to adults of whom many have forgotten what it’s like to just be a kid!
+Quite often these statements are born out of fear.
 Adult perceptions and concepts should stay in the adult world, children have plenty of time to prepare for the world of adult football.
 We must also come to understand the process.
-Many have no idea and think that its a sprint when in reality it is a marathon, a long long marathon which if done well in the right environment delivers excellent results.
+Many have no idea and think that its a sprint when in reality it is a marathon, a very long marathon which if done well in the right environment delivers excellent results.

 regards Gus Cerro